ttreeagency/JsonApi/Documentation/basics/adapters.md

 ```

 > The `StandardStrategy` that is injected into the adapter's constructor defines how to page queries for
 the resource, and is explained in the [Pagination](../fetching/pagination.md) chapter.
-The Eloquent adapter
+The Doctrine adapter
 also handles [Filtering](../fetching/filtering.md), [Sorting](../fetching/sorting.md) and eager loading
 when [Including Related Resources](../fetching/inclusion.md).
 Details can be found in the relevant chapters.

 ### Resource ID

-By default, the Eloquent adapter expects the model key that is used for the resource `id` to be the
+By default, the Doctrine adapter expects the model key that is used for the resource `id` to be the
 model's primary key - i.e. the value returned from `Model::getKeyName()`.
 You can easily change this
 behaviour by setting the `$primaryKey` attribute on your adapter.